As you continue to plan for the Fall semester, we’ve compiled a list of answers to common questions we receive in regards to tuition and billing.

 Yes!
 Payment plan options include:

 Monthly Payment Plans: There is a $60/per semester sign-up fee to begin a payment plan.
 Payment plans are available in 5-month, 4-month, or 3-month options.
-Sign up for a payment plan beginning June 30th through the my.lakeforest.edu portal.
+Sign up for a payment plan begins the week of July 7 through the my.lakeforest.edu portal.

 *Please Note - Late Charges are $100 the first month of the semester and $25 each month thereafter for all accounts not paid in full or on an approved payment plan.
-Late Charges are posted as of the 16th of each month.
+Late Charges are posted as of the 16 th of each month.
 Payments made with a credit card are subject to a 2.85% service fee.
-There is NO service fee for payments made by e-check from a checking or saving account.
+There is NO service fee for payments made by e-check or ACH from a checking or saving account.

 What’s the difference between a Parent Loan and a Stafford Loan?

 Stafford Loans are federal loans made by the government, meaning you’re borrowing directly from the U.S. Department of Education.
 The Stafford Loan is the most common of all federal student loans.
 The “subsidized” loan is awarded when you have financial need; the “unsubsidized” loan is awarded if you do not have financial need, or if your need has already been met by other types of financial aid.
-For more information regarding applying for a Stafford Loan click here.
+Learn more about Stafford Loans.

 The Federal Parent Loan also called the PLUS Loan is designed with the parent in mind.
 From this loan program, the parent may borrow the difference between the “cost of attendance” and all financial aid the student has received.
-For more information regarding applying for the PLUS Loan click here.
+Learn more about PLUS loans.

 What is work-study?